 For many reasons, their success is inevitable.

-- These youngsters usually set up shop in highly trafficked areas like a sidewalk where hot and thirsty people will inescapably walk by.
+- These youngsters usually set up shop in highly trafficked areas like a sidewalk where thirsty people will inescapably walk by.

 - They hire a good salesperson for the team; some little fresh-faced cherub with a big bubbly smile that’s not afraid to invite folks to try their product… for a small fee.

-- They’re using lemons and sugar from the house pantry without having to spend money on their initial start up.
+- They’re using lemons and sugar from the house pantry without having to spend money on their initial start up business.

-- They have passion for their business, because they LOVE lemonade and want to share that deliciousness with the world, plus make a profit in the process.
+- They have passion for their product, because they LOVE lemonade and want to share that deliciousness with the world.

 As you can see, it’s a win-win for these kiddies.
 They’ve got the right tools to get their business started.
 And, if they want to make it work beyond one profitable day or one hot summer, they’re going to have to become sustainable as well.